RoboKamu/telekom_fft/README.md

-Works, but not higher than around 5 Hz.
+Works, but not higher than around 24 kHz.
 </br>
 TODO:
 - [x] Sample